 If you find cellfinder useful, and use it in your research, please cite the preprint outlining the cell detection algorithm:

-If you use any of the image registration functions in cellfinder, please also cite amap.
+If you use any of the image registration functions in cellfinder, please also cite brainreg.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.